-Providing you have not changed your plugin directory path, then it will look like this:
+Once unpacked, we need to upload all that to your website.
+Provided you have not changed your plugin directory path, it will look like this:

-You will want to upload your folder there, so log in through FTP or if you are on a local host then move that folder over.
+You will want to upload the inner domain-mapping folder there (that’s the one inside the main folder with all the numbers).
+So log in through FTP or, if you are on a local host, then move that folder over.

 The path will then be:

-3. You will see in the /domain-mapping/ folder there is a file “sunrise.php”.
-We need to move that to the /wp-content/ folder.
+You will see in the /domain-mapping/ folder there is a file called sunrise.php.
+We need to move that (move, not copy) to the /wp-content/ folder.

 You will have to enter the following line:

 You can pop that right under the WP_DEBUG option, so like this:

 If for some reason you don’t have the WP_DEBUG line, then providing it is just above the following code comment it should work well:

 /* That's all, stop editing!
 Happy blogging. */

 Note: If you add this in the wrong place, you will most likely find issues when adding a domain name to be mapped from your WordPress admin area.